Panagiotispent/RP-VAE/README.md

 3. Run main.py

-This generates graphs for training loss metrics, and image samples of the last iteration that can be found in the localhost.
+Running main.py generates graphs for training loss metrics, and image samples of the last iteration that can be found in the localhost.

 The image samples are also saved in the samples folder.